just-buildsystem/justbuild/doc/concepts/expressions.md

    result is the input list, except that for all duplicate values, all but the rightmost occurrence is removed.

- - `"nub_list"` The argument has to be a list.
+ - `"nub_left"` The argument has to be a list.
 It is an error if that list contains (directly or indirectly) a name.
 The result is the input list, except that for all duplicate values, all but the leftmost occurrence is removed.